 There is also a fourth Qwiic connector connected to an NXP Semiconductors PCA9665, which gives the board an additional I2C port.
 The 8-bit parallel data for the port is tied to pins 42-49, while the control pins are tied to pins 37-41.
 This will require some coding to make it work -- quite a bit more than the two lines needed for a software hack.
 I have yet to see how much benefit it will actually have, though I suspect that speed will be a factor.
 A connected solder jumper is on the Power pin for the chip; if you're not going to use this additional bus, I recommend that you cut this jumper, saving power and freeing up those 13 pins.

 There doesn't really seem to be a standard connector for I2S, but a simple 6-pin shrouded male header just seemed like the best choice.

-Also, remember that any RX/TX connection is a two-way connection, not a bus.
+Also, remember that any RX/TX connection is a direct two-way connection, not a bus.
 Don't connect the UART and BobWire from the same port.
 This may seem obvious to some, but even the brightest and most experienced among us can make silly mistakes.

 At present, this "BobWire" system (using 3-port Picoblade connectors) will only work with a Feather with a GateWing (qv); or another Duo, Mega, Grand Central, or similar board with a Grand Central Connector Union Station Shield.
 I'm declaring this a completely "open-source" idea, though, with a Creative Commons Attribution license: anyone may use it without having to worry about compensating me.
 The only restriction is that you must credit me; if you use it without modification, though, you really should include the "BobWire" name so people know what they're getting (i.e., two boards with BobWire connections should, with the right cable, get along just fine).